 University Center Sustainability

 Parsons Green Supply Center

-The Tishman Environment and Design Center (TEDC) fosters the integration of bold design, policy, and social justice approaches to environmental issues to advance just and sustainable outcomes in the context of diverse community participation.
+The Tishman Environment and Design Center (TEDC) fosters the integration of bold design, policy, and social justice approaches to environmental issues to advance just and sustainable outcomes in collaboration with communities.

-TEDC has also played an active role in applying the university’s design and social justice tenants to the climate change movement, including the launch of the university’s first
+TEDC has also played an active role in applying the university’s design and social justice tenets to the climate change movement in efforts including the launch of the university’s first

-Climate Action Week as a leadup to the People’s Climate March, the largest climate protest in history.
-TEDC continues this momentum with a renewed and expanded vision to address the increasingly urgent need to integrate design and environment to confront climate change and its impacts on social justice; to foster efforts that enhance urban resilience; and to provide New School faculty, students, and staff with opportunities for interdisciplinary research, teaching, practice, and environmental citizenship at a new level of intensity and on a wider range of issues.
+Climate Action Week as a lead-up to the People’s Climate March, the largest climate protest in history.
+TEDC has maintained this momentum with a renewed and expanded vision for addressing the increasingly urgent need to integrate design and environment to confront climate change and its effects on social justice; fostering efforts to enhance urban resilience; and providing New School faculty, students, and staff with opportunities for interdisciplinary research, teaching, practice, and environmental citizenship at a new level of intensity and on a wider range of issues.